Visually gorgeous, with bubbles foaming up a beautiful pink color over the dark red-black core of the wine.

-With no point of reference most wine drinkers are unaware of the quality and pleasure these wines bring and good sparkling wines simply cannot be cheap.
 Serious sparkling reds take a lot more work and time to make than still red wines, and they're always in short supply, usually made in lots of less than 500 cases.
 Our first batch of Bliss was harvested in 2013 and released as a wine in 2018.

 The result however, justifies the cost and work and time to make them the right way using the right grapes because the result is a fun, delicious, food-friendly wine made with the Méthode Champenoise process, described here.